eladshabi/gcp-export-monitoring-data/README.md

 1) Cloud Scheduler - For each metric export we will create new cloud scheduler that contains the required information of the export job the message body and to manage the HTTP trigger.

 2) Cloud Function - This function is responsible for executing the export step using the information provided by the cloud scheduler and triggered by HTTP endpoint, and loading the data into the BigQuery.

+3) Cloud Storage - The cloud function will make the API call and split the response into different files (using the parameter PAGE_SIZE), and will store it on GCS for the load job into BQ.

-3) BigQuery - Store the exported metrics data for future analysis (One table for each metric).
+4) BigQuery - Store the exported metrics data for future analysis (One table for each metric).

 ![alt text](images/Metric_Exporter_Architecture.png)